ctautomation2020/backend/README.md

 # backend

-MYSQL DB
+# MYSQL DB
-  use docker-compose up if mysql is not installed in your system.
+  use "docker-compose up" if mysql is not installed in your system.